-- 37. The phrase "separate fares" denotes the payment of separate amounts by individuals (as opposed to e.g. payment for separate parts of the journey).
-The phrase had a specific definition in the Road Traffic Act 1930, s 61(2), as follows: "[w]here persons are carried in a motor vehicle for any journey in consideration of separate payments made by them, whether to the owner of the vehicle or to any other person, the vehicle in which they are carried shall be deemed to be a vehicle carrying passengers for hire or reward at separate fares, whether the payments are solely in respect of the journey or not" (emphasis added). - 38.
+- 38. The phrase "separate fares" denotes the payment of separate amounts by individuals (as opposed to e.g. payment for separate parts of the journey).
+The phrase had a specific definition in the Road Traffic Act 1930, s 61(2), as follows: "[w]here persons are carried in a motor vehicle for any journey in consideration of separate payments made by them, whether to the owner of the vehicle or to any other person, the vehicle in which they are carried shall be deemed to be a vehicle carrying passengers for hire or reward at separate fares, whether the payments are solely in respect of the journey or not" (emphasis added).
+15 - 39.
 This meaning has been applied to the replacement provisions for s 61, namely ss 117 and 118 of the Road Traffic Act 1960, even though the full definition from s 61 was not reproduced therein.
-Thus, in Wurzal v Addison, Wurzal v Wilson and Vickers v Bowman, the Court found that passengers had paid "separate fares" for their mini-bus journey to work, despite not having paid the driver themselves.
-They had all made individual payments for their journey in some form or other. - 39.
+Thus, in Wurzal v Addison, 16 Wurzal v Wilson17 and Vickers v Bowman, 18 the Court found that passengers had paid "separate fares" for their mini-bus journey to work, despite not having paid the driver themselves.
+They had all made individual payments for their journey in some form or other. - 40.
 In Wurzal v Addison, the Court held that this was the case despite the fact that the vehicle was hired at a fixed rate regardless of the number of passengers; each passenger paid an amount (in that case to one of the passengers who paid a set amount to the driver) and that was sufficient.
-Lord Parker CJ found that the phrase "a payment is made....irrespective of the person by or whom it is made" then in s 118 (and now reproduced in s 1(5)(c) of the 1981 Act) meant that:
+Lord Parker CJ found that the phrase "a payment is made....irrespective of the person by or whom it is made" then in s 118 (and now reproduced in s 1(5)(c) of the 1981 Act) meant that: - "..accordingly, if a passenger does pay a sum for carriage, it matters not that payment is made to someone other than the driver or owner of the vehicle."
+19 - 41.
+Further, in Wurzal v Wilson, a company hired a bus for its employees, the employees paid the company a fare for travel and the company paid the bus driver a set fee for hire.
+The bus driver argued that no separate fares were payable because they were paid to the company and not the

-&lt;sup>11 In East Midland Traffic Area Commissioners v Tyler, [1938] 3 All ER 39, the High Court held that three people being driven by a fourth person in his car to and from work, and who paid him a contribution towards petrol and oil at 5s a week, were being carried "at separate fares" even though the payments were argued to be contributions towards costs and not "fares" per se.
+15 In East Midland Traffic Area Commissioners v Tyler, [1938] 3 All ER 39, the High Court held that three people being driven by a fourth person in his car to and from work, and who paid him a contribution towards petrol and oil at 5s a week, were being carried "at separate fares" even though the payments were argued to be contributions towards costs and not "fares" per se.
 See also Albert v Motor Insurers' Bureau [1971] 2 All ER 1345 where this settled definition and the case of Tyler was discussed (per Lord Cross in particular at p 1367-1368).

-&lt;sup>12 [1965] 2 WLR 131 (Divisional Court)
+16 [1965] 2 WLR 131 (Divisional Court)

-&lt;sup>13 [1965] 1 WLR 285 (QBD).
+17 [1965] 1 WLR 285 (QBD).

-&lt;sup>14 [1976] RTR 165 (QBD).
+18 [1976] RTR 165 (QBD).